pvitto98/OPtimal-ENdoresement-OPEN/README.md

 The recursive flag is mandatory to download the HF submodule.

-* Step 0.1: Enter hf folder and checkout version to 2.2 (git checkout release-2.2)
+* Step 0.1: Enter hf folder and be sure that the version is 2.2.

 * Step 1 : Run Add8OrgConf.sh script.
 This will add the configuration for 8 organizations and some needed files for OPEN.